-Introduction
+Introduction:-

-Human chimerism, derived from the Greek the presence of genetically distinct cell populations within a single individual.(1,2,3) Unlike genetic mosaicism, which arises from mutations within a single zygote, chimerism involves the coexistence of cells from multiple genetic origins.
+Human chimerism, derived from the Greek mythological creature Chimera-a fire-breathing hybrid of lion, goat, and serpent-describes the presence of genetically distinct cell populations within a single individual.(1,2,3) Unlike genetic mosaicism, which arises from mutations within a single zygote, chimerism involves the coexistence of cells from multiple genetic origins.
 This phenomenon challenges traditional concepts of genetic identity and has profound implications for medicine, forensics, and reproductive biology.(4,5)

 The recognition of human chimerism has evolved significantly since the first documented case in 1953 (6).
 Initially considered an extremely rare curiosity, advances in molecular genetics and immunological techniques have revealed that various forms of chimerism are more prevalent than previously understood.
-(7)Maternal-fetal microchimerism, for instance, is now recognized as a nearly universal phenomenon during pregnancy (2, 8).
+(7)Maternal-fetalmicrochimerism, for instance, is now recognized as a nearly universal phenomenon during pregnancy (2, 8).